jlento/miljoonalaatikko/scrape/software-pages/turbomole.md

 For other ways of using it, see our [TmoleX pages]

 **OpenBabel** supports the TURBOMOLE coord format.
 The babel environment is set by

 `module load openbabel`

 and  the program is called by 'babel'.
 Do ' babel -H' for more information.

 **Parallel runs**

 Most of the TURBOMOLE modules are parallelized either by MPI or SMP.
 MPI versions can be run over several nodes whereas the SMP parallized rely on a shared memory environment and hence must be executed within a single node.** At present the modules aoforce, escf and egrad can only be run parallel in SMP mode.** For more information, please read the section ["Parallel Runs"] in the manual.

-Taito
+**Taito**

-Sample job script [job-tm73-taito.job] for **Taito.**
+Sample job script  [job-tm73-taito.job] for running an MPI-parallel job **Taito.**

+Sample job script  [job-tm73-taito\_smp.job] for running an SMP-parallel job **Taito.**

 Submit the job with:

-`sbatch job-tm73-taito.job`
+`sbatch job-tm73-taito.job (job-tm73-taito_smp.job )`

 For disk I/O intensive jobs it's recommended to use the local disks on **Taito** for scratch.

 **Parallel NumForce runs**

 To obtain numerical vibrational spectra efficiently with the NumForce program, you can run the program in parallel.
 There is a slight difference to normal parallel runs, however, as you want to start many parallel *single*-CPU calculations.
 The following example scripts for  **Taito ** starts a parallel jobex calculation followed by a parallel NumForce calculation:

 -   jobex + NumForce job file [job-tm73-taitoNF.job]